Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 • The bottom line: Limited bandwidth for each sub-5GHz band.
 In an area crowded with 5GHz Wi-Fi broadcasters, practically everywhere these days, this band-splitting practice likely adds little in terms of extra real-world total bandwidth.

-Netgear Orbi: Full web interface, optional mobile app, or vice versa?
+NETGEAR Orbi: Full web interface, optional mobile app, or vice versa?

 Orbi Mobile App RBK860 Series SettingsOrbi Mobile App RBK860 Series Nags